 Complex research shows that remote employees’ happiness is a critical turnover factor and involves:

 - C-Suite leadership and remote workers must align with the CEO’s vision and values,

 - Management teams create an on/off-site work culture that is creative, engaging, and team-building, and

 All of the above improves overall remote career success to drive knowledge worker happiness to avoid turnover.

 For instance, suppose executive leadership values are misaligning its remote workforce values, or team leaders are dumping too much non-productive/non-value-add work on them.
 In addition, the onsite teams drive remote rigid schedules just for productivity.
 In these cases, it will not be long before remote workers see themself as not valued.
 They quit!
 Sadly, it’s often true, especially since most onsite workers score promotions and visibility.

 Create a Work-Life Engagement Model for Better Mental Health

-C-Suite should direct reshaped work-life engagement policies and a model to address remote knowledge workers’ newer longer-term mental health challenges.
+C-Suite should reshape work-life engagement policies and create a model to address remote knowledge workers’ longer-term mental health challenges.